OsirisFrik/dev-diary/javascript/19-03-12-get-dates-diff-formated-with-momentjs-1.md

     - momentjs
 ---

-If you need get a diff in `dateA` and `dateB` to display formated use like this:
+If do you need get a diff in `dateA` and `dateB` to display formated use like this:

 ```javascript